Skip to main content

 Merle ran the farm herself for the next four years.
 Fortunately her son Sid and his wife Barbara took over Glenhill Farm in 1986.
 They are currently renovating the original farmhouse, complete with its hand-hewn beams, which was moved to higher ground near Merle’s house.

-Merle’s Contribution to the Community
+Merle’s Community Contribution

 For many years, she was member of the Women’s Institute, the Curling Club, the Lochaber Seniors, the Lochaber United Church Choir, and the Christmas Tree Association.